10 Best Novel Writing Software Online in 2022 | Reviews and Pricing

 Scapple allows you to create digital mind maps and brainstorming notes.
 You can then store these notes on your computer to import elsewhere.

 You can use mind maps to bring ideas and themes together in a cohesive way visually.
-It helps you get rid of the chaos during the ideation and writing process.
+It helps you get rid of the chaos during the ideation and process.

 Here is an example of how your mind map will look like: